Chapter 1:

 “Easy, Laufa,” her mother murmured over the rustling of their work.

-Laufa’s thimble clattered to the floor.
+Her thimble clattered to the floor.
 “Ack!”

 “—rags.
 Oh, it is?“

-“It’s not about making mistakes, dear,” her mother said.
-“It’s about how well you hide the mend.”
+Her mother lifted the gown.
+“It’s not about making mistakes, dear,” she said.
+“It’s how well you hide the mend.”

 “Right…” Laufa paused, then sprang up.
-“Ah, the clients!
+“Ah, the client!
 I’ll be right back, mother!”

-As she straightened, a small voice piped up.
 “Laufa?”
+A small voice piped up.

 It was her younger brother, Fiann.
+“Where’re you going…?”
 His head was barely visible over the sheets.
-“Where’re you going…?”

 “To who?
-Can I come!?” he asked, already pushing himself up.
-“Please-e-e?”
+Can I come!?”
+He asked, already pushing himself up.

 “Not this time, it’s too early,” Laufa shook her head gently.
 “But, tell you what.
 How about, when I’m back, we’ll head to the festival together.
 Just me and you.”